What your codebase looks like to the next LLM training run

 Stochastic Parrot Problem Has a Git History Now

-Model collapse isnt dramatic.
-It doesnt announce itself with a stack trace.
+The model collapse isn’t dramatic.
+It doesn’t announce itself with a stack trace.
 It looks like slightly worse suggestions.
 It looks like edge cases that never get flagged.
 It looks like weights decay toward median solutions, because median solutions appear most frequently in the training data, because most developers accepted the median suggestion from the previous model.

 The cycle is self-reinforcing.
 The data is contaminated.
 And the contamination is invisible at the PR level.